 |Jon Hall||Senior Lecturer in Small Animal Surgery (soft tissue)|

-Brachycephalic obstructive airway syndrome in dogs, near infra-red fluorescent imaging modalities and the genetic basis of pectus excavatum in cats
+Brachycephalic obstructive airway syndrome in dogs, near infra-red fluorescent imaging modalities and the genetic basis of pectus excavatum and atresia ani in cats

 |Ian Handel||Senior Lecturer|